The 'open' work

 "A work of art can neither become an idea as such nor reality as such.
 It exists in the interval between idea and reality, an ambivalent thing that is penetrated by and influences both.
 My work is not the creation of modernist totalities or closed objects.
 It is important to create a stimulating relationship between what I paint and what I do not paint, what I make and what I do not make, the active and the passive. […] That is, by limiting the act of making and combining it with things that are not made, I incorporate externality and reveal a non-identified world. [...]
 Just as humans are physical beings, points of contact between internal and external worlds, works of art must be living intermediaries that mediate between and exalt the self and the other."
 (2018, 51)

 Lee was deeply influenced by Heidegger, and in his thinking about mediators, one can sense the impact of Heidegger's idea about how artworks are sites for a kind of strife between the non-objective world and the art's thingness (also called "earth").
-In a evocate passage, Heidegger speaks of how both the sculptor and the mason use stone, but what makes the sculptor an artist is that "he does not use it up".
-The same is true for the painter: "the painter also uses pigment, but in such a way that colour is not used up but rather only now comes to shine forth" (Heidegger, 1971b, 46).
+In an evocate passage, Heidegger speaks of how both the sculptor and the mason use stone, but what makes the sculptor an artist is that "he does not use it up".
+The same is true for the painter: "the painter also uses pigment, but in such a way that colour is not used up but rather only now comes to shine forth" (Heidegger 1971b, 46).
 Lee writes in a passage with clear echoes of this part of Heidegger's argument that "[t]he task of the artist is to transform just what is into just what is" (2018, 251).
 Transforming the material of art into just what is–by allowing the art's thingness to be present in this heightened way–is precisely how openness is brought about because it brings into the experience both the non-objective world as well as the thingness: "The setting up of a world and the setting forth of earth are two essential features in the work being of the work.
-They belong together, however, in the unity of work being."
-(Heidegger, 1971b, 46)
+They belong together, however, in the unity of work being" (Heidegger 1971b, 46).

-What makes Lee's approach unique, however, is that while the world for Heidegger is what we perhaps with Buddhist terminology would call saṃsāric–it is the world that makes human life intelligible and meaningful to persons (Skrt. pudgala)–the exteriority that Lee's art opens up to is the dharmakāya (Lee, 2011, 112)–it is emptiness.
+What makes Lee's approach unique, however, is that while the world for Heidegger is what we perhaps with Buddhist terminology would call saṃsāric–it is the world that makes human life intelligible and meaningful to persons (Skrt. pudgala)–the exteriority that Lee's art opens up to is the dharmakāya (Lee 2011, 112)–it is emptiness.
 The "non-identified world" is not so much the background practices that make up a culture (as in Heidegger's case) but the field of indeterminacy from which phenomena appear as emptiness.

 For the art to function as a mediator, there has to be a balance between openness and constraint: the work must fuse with the world "while remaining separated from other things" (2018, 251).
 Lee writes that

-In other words, if the work is too open, it will no longer perform its function to open"On the other hand," Lee continues, "if I work on the stone and carve it into a human figure, the constraints placed on the work are too strong and there is a danger that it will be totally closed off from nature" (2018, 251).
+In other words, if the work is too open, it will no longer perform its function to open.
+"On the other hand," Lee continues, "if I work on the stone and carve it into a human figure, the constraints placed on the work are too strong and there is a danger that it will be totally closed off from nature" (2018, 251).
 The art would then start to function like autonomous objects that do not invite to anything but ignoring its surroundings.

-There is, however, one important difference between Lee's way of formulating himself and LaBelle's.
+There is, however, a crucial difference between Lee's way of formulating himself and LaBelle's.
 In LaBelle's case, the sounds of Cage's music are mediators between musical sounds and found sounds.
 In adapting Lee's poetics to the music of Cage, the sounds of Cage's music are mediators between musical sounds and emptiness.
-The difference is that emptiness is a "non-identified world" and indeterminate while the found sounds are simply the sounds that occur in the environment–sounds that can become the object of focus.
-The way I read Cage, and why Lee is a good explicator of Cage's music, is that the purpose of the musical sounds is not to make us hear the ambient sounds but rather to have encounters with indeterminacy.
+The difference is that emptiness is a "non-identified world" and indeterminate, while the found sounds are simply the sounds that occur in the environment–sounds that can become the object of focus.
+The way I read Cage, and why Lee is a good explicator of Cage's music, is that the purpose of the musical sounds is not to make us hear the ambient sounds but instead to make us have encounters with indeterminacy.
 For this to happen, the ambient sounds are neither ignored nor made into foregrounded objects of perception.
 When Cage describes an ideal musical experience as being like "not listening to music" and as just being about experiencing how "sounds simply happen" (1981, 119), I do not interpret Cage as actively hearing ambient sounds as objects–as if listening to the sensuous sounds of a field recording–but that he was letting phenomenality arise as emptiness–not listening to anything but also not ignoring anything.
-It is the indeterminacy of the situation that is relished, not so much the 'found sounds' that the ambient field provide.
+It is the indeterminacy of the situation that is relished, not so much the 'found sounds' that the ambient field provides.

 "Gradually the inside of the piano freed itself from embodying the inner life of the human being, and started to resonate with its own wooden hollowness” (2010, 165).

 One composer that Morton singles out as instrumental in this is Cage.
-Morton writes that "Cage's prepared piano makes us aware of the materiality of the piano, the fact that it is made of taut vibrating strings inside a hard wooden box” (2007, 38).
-Cage, with his pieces for the prepared piano, was the first composer, according to Morton, to free himself from his ego and start to listen to the instrument.
+Morton writes that "Cage's prepared piano makes us aware of the materiality of the piano, the fact that it is made of taut vibrating strings inside a hard wooden box" (2007, 38).
+Cage, with his pieces for the prepared piano, was the first composer, according to Morton, to free himself from his ego and start to actually listen to the instrument.
 Cage did not, according to Morton, write sounds to voice his inner being, but rather gave sounds their own "anarchic autonomy" (2013, 165).
-Here, Morton is conflating different parts of Cage's career: the Sonatas and Interludes for prepared piano were written to express the eight "permanent" emotions as explained in Indian rasa theory–the humorous, the wondrous, the erotic, the heroic, anger, fear, disgust and sorrow (Kostelantz, 2003, 67), while the idea of presenting sounds as single points in a kind of anarchy is more associated with his later works, such as the Number Pieces.
-The idea that Morton is expressing is nonetheless that by paying attention to the sounds of instruments in a way where their 'materiality' and 'autonomy' is the sole content, we can hear the sounds in their uniqueness and as-is-ness; they are not just face-less sound sources that are supposed to create an acousmatic veil or express human emotions.
+Here, Morton is conflating different parts of Cage's career: the Sonatas and Interludes for prepared piano were written to express the eight "permanent" emotions as explained in Indian rasa theory–the humorous, the wondrous, the erotic, the heroic, anger, fear, disgust and sorrow (Kostelantz 2003, 67), while the idea of presenting sounds as single points in a kind of anarchy is more associated with his later works, such as the Number Pieces.
+The idea that Morton is expressing is nonetheless that by paying attention to the sounds of instruments in a way where their 'materiality' and 'autonomy' are the sole content, we can hear the sounds in their uniqueness and as-is-ness; they are not just face-less sound sources that are supposed to create an acousmatic veil or express human emotions.

 Aperture and beginningness

 As said above, sounds that have a medial quality are both 'self-reflexive' and 'open' to the surroundings.
 It is not just about drawing attention to sounds for the sake of bringing about a more 'detailed listening' to the sounds produced by instruments.
 Rather, it is about bringing about a situation in which the sounds become 'open' to their surrounding.
 Morton writes that the medial "undermines the normal distinction we make between medium as atmosphere or environment—as a background or 'field'—and medium as material thing something in the foreground" as it "seeks to undermine the normal distinction between background and foreground" (2007, 38).
-Medial sounds are mediators between sounds and their surroundings–as contradictory structures (Lee, 2018, 251), they have aspects of both background and foreground.
+Medial sounds are mediators between sounds and their surroundings.
+As contradictory structures (Lee 2018, 251), they have aspects of both background and foreground.

 "where does the work of art begin if there's no frame around it—and if the work is only a frame with a blank, we are left with the same question" (2010b, 38)

-Takemitsu (2004) tells a story that involves the opening up of sounds to their surrounding environment.
-He is having dinner with a shakuhachi musician whose dinner table performance makes Takemitsu more aware of the sizzling sukiyaki and the ambient sounds around them other than the flute.
-The musician takes this comment to mean that his performance was good–"then it is proof I played well" (201)–rather than taking it as a critique of a boring performance that made Takemitsu's attention wander.
+Takemitsu (2004) tells a story that illustrates how the quality of aperture can lead to the opening up of music to its surrounding environment.
+He is having dinner with a shakuhachi musician who, during their dinner, performs a piece.
+The shakuhachi is an instrument that easily invites a great focus on the materiality of the instrument–just as with the prepared piano, we can see how the aspects of noise, timbral complexity, and heterogenous scales help bring this about.
+Its honkyoku repertoire makes use of this, and the way one listens to it is with very detailed listening to the sounds and their becoming.
+The frequent silences that punctuate the music allow for the contact between the sound and the surrounding environment to become heightened and brought into focus.
+This contact becomes an important part of the 'content' of the music.
+This quality of aperture expands the world of the music to not only the sounds produced by the flute but the entire phenomenal field.
+During the performance, Takemitsu becomes at times even more aware of the sizzling sukiyaki and the ambient sounds around them than the flute.
+When commenting on this, the musician takes this to mean that his performance was good–"then it is proof I played well" (201)–rather than taking it as a criticism of a boring performance that made Takemitsu's attention wander.
 A similar story is also echoed by Cage, but he ascribes it to a different source:

 "I remember, when I first got involved with studying Zen Buddhism, loving those stories that came from a shakuhachi player who was also interested in cooking.
 The sound of the music continued in the cooking!"
-(Cage & Oliver, 2006)
+(Cage & Oliver 2006)

 The quality of aperture draws attention to the 'beginning-ness' of sound.
 It draws attention to the transparency and relationality of sound.
 The sounds do not create an exclusive 'word' of their own.
 In his elucidation of the phenomenology of Stimming, Wallrup finds this quality of the 'endless beginning' or the 'beginning that never starts' in the music of Giacinto Scelsi: